aizoomify/mobile-app/privacy_policy.md

 We do not use external servers to process or store your information.

 ### 4. Children’s Privacy
-Our services are not directed to children under 13 years of age.
+Our services can be used by children of any age.

 ### 5. Changes to This Policy
 We may update this privacy policy occasionally.
 Updates will be posted on our official website.